martinmoscovich/posts/Javascript Debugging.md

 Since the code is back end, it's not executed inside a Web Browser, so none of the tools above can be used.
 There are alternatives, tough.

-But I think it's enough for today, I'll write about the tools I found useful for line by line debugging and console logging (since node.js implementation is not fully featured) on part II!
+But I think it's enough for today, I'll write about the tools I found useful for line by line debugging and console logging (since node.js implementation is not fully featured) on Part II!

 ## To be continued!